10 Best Riding Lawn Mowers for Hills and 2 to Avoid

 Cub Cadet

-Cub Cadet offers a massive range of riding lawn mowers.
+Cub Cadet offers a massive range of riding lawnmowers.
 Most models do a remarkable job of cutting grass on hills and slopy terrain.

 The Cub Cadet mowers feature a one-stacked deck that’s made from stamped and fabricated material.
-They are built the latest electronic fuel-injected technology (EFI), which reduces fuel use by over 25 percent.
+They are built using the latest electronic fuel-injected technology (EFI), which reduces fuel use by over 25 percent.

-Cub Cadet lawn mowers are built for both great performance and total comfort and come with adjustable seating, comfort-grip steering, and excellent ergonomics.
+Cub Cadet lawn mowers are built for both great performance and total comfort and come with adjustable seating, comfort grip steering, and excellent ergonomics.

 They boast automotive-grade corrosion resistance that protects the machines against wear and tear, and responsive handling.

-Most, if not all, Cub Cadet riding lawn mowers are powered by award-worthy KOHLER 7000 Series twin-cylinder engines, so you can expect nothing less than superior performance on the job site.
+Most, if not all, Cub Cadet riding lawnmowers are powered by award-worthy KOHLER 7000 Series twin-cylinder engines, so you can expect nothing less than superior performance on the job site.

 They are backed by a 3-year/no-hour limit warranty against any manufacturer defects.